WHAT IS IT?

 HOW TO SPOT A CRYPTOCURRENCY SCAM

-- You see ads on social media, sometimes celebrity endorsed, offering high returns on cryptocurrency investments
+- You see adverts on social media, sometimes celebrity endorsed, offering unrealistic returns on investments

-- You’re contacted out of the blue by phone, email or social media about an opportunity
+- You’re contacted by phone, email or social media about an opportunity using aggressive techniques and incentives to buy before certain deadlines

 - You’re pressurised into making a decision with no time for consideration